mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 * On the footer a link for directing the Users to the contact page will always be present.

-* On the footer two links will be present to redirect the Users to the developer LinkedIn acoount and GitHub account.
+* On the footer two links will be present to redirect the Users to the developer LinkedIn account and GitHub account.

 * The logo and "Home" link in the Navigation bar will redirect the Users to the main page and will always be present.